-Women’s Suffrage Petition, Victoria 1891
+Women’s Suffrage Petition 1891 Victoria

-Spotlight on Healesville
+Spotlight on Healesville Women

 In 1891 around 30,000 women in Victoria signed a petition seeking the same voting rights as men.
 A small group of committed women travelled the length and breadth of Victoria in an intense campaign to get women from all walks of life to sign their name.